ligaripash/CudaLMS2D/README.txt

 On the root directory you'll find an input file example named dat.txt.
 The format of the input file is as follows:
 The first number is the point count, the second is the points dimension (currently only dim = 2 is supported) Later we have one point per line.
-The first number is the X coordinate of the point and second is the y coordinate.
+The first number is the X coordinate of the point and second is the Y coordinate.
 For instance:

 3 2